Swarthmore College Style Guide

 adviser (not advisor), but translator, supervisor

-African American do not hyphenate, neither as noun nor adjective; similarly Korean American, Mexican American, etc. (See also hyphens.)
+Do not hyphenate African American, neither as noun nor adjective; similarly Korean American, Mexican American, etc. (See also hyphens.)

 Use numerals (only whole numbers-no fractions or decimals): His daughter is 3 years old.